Support And Resistance

 How to trade a support level with a breakout confirmation

-To trade support levels you must do exactly the same as resistance levels but in reverse.
+To trade support levels you must do exactly the same as resistance zones but in reverse.

 So you must wait for a candlestick to CLOSE BELOW the support level for validation, then use the trade execution rules to enter the trade.